rbfx/rbfx-csharp-thirdperson/README.md

 Add a new secret named **BUTLER_API_KEY** and set its value to your **itch.io** personal access token.
 Add new variable **ITCH_PROJECT**  to the itch.io project id like [rebelfork/rbfx-csharp-thirdperson](https://rebelfork.itch.io/rbfx-csharp-thirdperson)

-That’s it!
+That's it!
 Your GitHub Actions workflow will now build your game and make it available for download via GitHub Releases.
-Optionally, it can also publish to itch.io if configured. 🚀🎮
+Optionally, it can also publish to itch.io if configured.

 ## Optional: Google Play Publishing